counter-flow/bigspring-hugo-startup-theme/exampleSite/content/english/_index.md

 banner:
   title : "Team Communications at Scale" image : "images/banner-art.svg"
-  content : "Agile teams know that they need to continuously adapt their strategy based on their learnings.
-However, their progress and decision-making is not usually visible.
-Counterflow helps teams to make their work transparent with easy-to-read and periodic digest reports"
+  content : "No more silos.
+No more distractions.
+No more surprises for a lack of focus or alignment.
+ Counterflow support teams to make their work transparent so all those pesky sync meetings go away by providing simple common processes as code"
   button:
     enable : true
     label : "Request Demo"